 - Add the cream cheese filling, dividing evenly between the 16 servings (reserve a little to dollop on top of each cup).
 Divide strawberries into 16 portions and spoon over each serving.
 Add dollop of remaining mixture to each cup.

 The Points value of these recipes was calculated by this website and is provided for informational purposes only.
 This is not an endorsement, sponsorship or approval of this website or its recipes by WW International, Inc.

 Are strawberries a zero point food on Weight Watchers?

 Yes!
 Strawberries are a zero point food, along with all fruits.
 Note that fruit has points on the diabetic plan.

 What do you eat strawberries with?

-We enjoy strawberries just as it, added to yogurt and deserts or even a topping for our oatmeal.
+We enjoy strawberries just as is, added to yogurt and desserts or even as a topping for our oatmeal.

 What can I dip my strawberries in?

 The list is endless and is only limited to your taste preferences.
-Besides eating them plain, you can dip strawberries in a bit of sweetener (zero points), sugar (1 tsp – 1 point), Cool whip light (2 T – 1 points) or Redi-whip (2 T – 1 point).
+Besides eating them plain, you can dip strawberries in a bit of sweetener, sugar, Cool Whip light or Reddi-whip.